hardin47/website/Math58/Notes/04-InfNum.md

 $$98.249 \pm t_{129}^* \cdot 0.733 \cdot \sqrt{1 + \frac{1}{130}}$$

 Which gives a 95% prediction interval of (96.79 F, 99.70 F).
-That is, 95% of the individuals in the population will have a healthy body temperature between 96.79 F and 99.70 F  (a **much** wider range of values than the confidence interval!)
+There is a 0.95 probability that if I reach into the population, the person selected will have a healthy body temperature between 96.79 F and 99.70 F.  Said differently,  95% of the individuals in the population will have a healthy body temperature between 96.79 F and 99.70 F  (a **much** wider range of values than the confidence interval!)

 ```r